 Sustainability topics were identified using both internal and external inputs.
-This involved gathering perspectives from a wide range of sources, with both internal and external stakeholder engagement.
-The process was aligned to:
+This involved gathering perspectives from a wide range of sources and included internal and external stakeholder engagement.
+We continue to align our materiality process to:

-The sustainability topics identified were mapped to our Sustainability Framework to ensure coverage of the risks and opportunities relevant to our role in society as an international insurance and reinsurance company.
+The sustainability topics identified were mapped to our Sustainability Framework to ensure coverage of the risks and opportunities relevant to us as an international insurance and reinsurance company.

-Each topic was then positioned on our materiality matrix considering three different stages of relevance and maturity:
+The identified topics were reviewed, consolidated and prioritised.
+The results of this review were used to update our materiality matrix.
+Each topic was positioned on our revised materiality matrix consistent with the three different stages of relevance and maturity:

-- Prioritise – Topics with high importance to our stakeholders and with a significant impact on the environment, economy and society.
+Prioritise – Topics of high importance to our stakeholders, with a significant impact on the environment, economy and society.
 These require significant management and strategic focus.

-- Maintain – Topics with strategic significance for which we have well-established management processes.
+Maintain – Topics of strategic significance for which we have well-established management processes.
 Stakeholder interest in these topics may vary.

-- Monitor and Manage – Topics with increasing relevance to QBE or of significance to particular stakeholder groups.
-These topics warrant further analysis and management.
+Monitor and Manage – Topics of increasing relevance to us, or of significance to particular stakeholder groups, warranting further analysis and management.

-Once the revised materiality matrix was completed, an internal validation workshop was held with the Sustainability Committee and other internal stakeholders to test and validate the assumptions used and the outcomes.
-This considered the short, medium and long-term potential impacts of each topic.
+On completion of the revised materiality matrix, an internal validation workshop was held with the Sustainability Committee, and other senior internal stakeholders, to test and validate the assumptions used, and the outcomes.
+This considered the impacts of each topic in the short, medium and longer-term and the potential influence on stakeholders’ perception.

-The final outcomes were then presented to and approved by the GEC and the Group BRCC.
+The final outcomes were then presented to, and approved by, the GEC and BRCC.

-To find out more about our key material issues for 2020, please refer to our 2020 Sustainability Report.
+To find out more about our priority material topics for 2021, please refer to our 2021 Sustainability Report.